-Ter Stegen a doubt for Copa del Rey final with knee injury
+Ter Stegen A Doubt For Copa del Rey Final With Knee Injury

 Barcelona goalkeeper Marc-Andre ter Stegen is a doubt for the Copa del Rey final after suffering a knee injury.

-Ter Stegen has played a key role in Barca's LaLiga title defence, making 35 appearances and displaying consistently excellent form.
+Ter Stegen has played a key role in Barca's LaLiga title defense, making 35 appearances and displaying consistently excellent form.

 Coach Ernesto Valverde has rested the German in recent weeks around the Champions League semi-finals and ahead of the Copa showdown with Valencia on May 25, allowing Jasper Cillessen to step in for the league games against Celta Vigo and Getafe.